cvat-ai/cvat/site/content/en/docs/administration/advanced/k8s_deployment_with_helm.md

      ```shell
      echo "$(minikube ip) cvat.local" | sudo tee -a /etc/hosts
      ```
+   - If you have an existing ingress controller, you can disable traefik with
+     ```yaml
+     traefik:
+       enabled: false
+     ```
+     and make necessary changes to the `ingress` values as necessary.

 ## Configuration
 1. Create `values.override.yaml` file inside `helm-chart` directory.